Other Australian Flags

 Permission is not required to fly the Torres Strait Islander Flag.

-The Island Coordinating Council holds copyright in the Torres Strait Islander Flag.
-Requests for permission to reproduce the Torres Strait Islander Flag should be addressed to the Secretary of the Island Coordinating Council.
+The Torres Strait Island Regional Council holds copyright in the Torres Strait Islander Flag.
+Requests for permission to reproduce the Torres Strait Islander Flag should be addressed to the Records Officer of the Island Regional Council.
 Contact details are:

 The flags of the Australian Defence Force and government services have also become known as ensigns.